fillthepipe/ackemu/README.md

 Ackemu is a UDP-based tool that sends large segments as data packets and returns small segments as ACK packets.

 ## Configure & Run
-Experimental enviroment here is two server with both wireless and physical network cards and one router.

 Before you run the test please configure config.py

 After that, run ```python ackemu.py```